Chapter 3:

 “Kitezh, what do you think you’re doing?”

-An older man with a stern, angry face stands motionless yet intimidating over Kitezh at the guild hall.
-Unlike the colorful mages and warriors, this man was all black and white no nonsense.
+An older man with a stern yet tired look on his face stands motionless in front of Kitezh.
+His height and appearance alone would be enough to intimidate the average person.
+Unlike the colorful mages and warriors, this man was dressed all in black and white with no nonsense.
 He is Captain Grigori, the man who is on top of all who want to fight for the city of Kitezh.

 Despite his position, Grigori just only makes Kitezh exhale in annoyance.